athoune/Presentations/03_fastcgi/index.md

 Huge websites use apache workers with specific webserver for static files.

 Facebook use HipHop, compiling PHP to C++ then serving it throw an event loop.

+!SLIDE

+# Beyond #

+You don't need LAMP.

+You need stable software stack to build your website.

+Shared hosting is no more a curse, there is now light or virtualized hosting.

+Use something that suit your needs.
+Even Apache.